DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **`display: inline-block`:** This property is a cornerstone of modern layout design, especially for creating components that need to be aligned horizontally while maintaining control over their dimensions.
 It offers a powerful alternative to using floats for many common layout tasks, leading to cleaner and more predictable code.

 ---

+#### SUBSECTION F: CREATING AN HTML AND CSS WEBSITE PART 6

+### Course Step Number: 411

+### Date Researched: 2025-08-05

+### Robust Summary of Best Practices and Modernization

+This summary highlights the key principles and practices that the upcoming lessons will likely reinforce and expand upon, based on previous course content.

+- **Continued Emphasis on Modern CSS:** The new section will likely continue to introduce modern CSS properties and selectors to build a more responsive and interactive webpage.
+This includes using features that are native to CSS to replace older, less-efficient methods.
+- **Refined Code Organization:** The importance of using organized and well-commented code will likely be a recurring theme, ensuring that the growing stylesheet remains manageable and easy to understand.
+- **Separation of Concerns:** The lessons will continue to reinforce the best practice of using HTML solely for structure and content, and CSS for all aspects of presentation and layout.

+---